RodrigueIR/Binomial-distribution/README.md

 - Only two possible outcomes; success or failure
 - Probability of a success P(S) is the same for each trial
 - The random variable x counts the number of successful trials
-### Procedures with simulations
-Simulate  random values that give a binomial Distribution.
-This represents 10 trials, 30 times, recording only successes.
-The output is a count how often each number of successes occurred.